Profit Calculator

 For spot energy, the Swap Calculator works as follows:

-Note: FxPro calculates swap once for each day of the week that a position is rolled over, however, to account for weekends, a triple charge will take place on Wednesday for FX & metals, and on Friday for other instruments.
+Note: Swap is calculated once for each day that a position is rolled over.
+To account for weekends, a triple charge may occur depending on the instrument.

 How is the swap (rollover) charge calculated on open positions?